 The Commission has adopted a Strategic Plan to further the goals of the Act.
-As it implements the Strategic Plan, the Commission is committed to creating a seamless, family-focused, integrated system of services and support for children age zero through five and their families, and to ensuring that all children in San Diego County are healthy, are loved and nurtured, and enter school as active learners.
+As it implements the Strategic Plan, the Commission is committed to creating a seamless, family-focused, integrated system of services and support for children age zero through five and their families, and to ensuring that all children in San Diego County are safe, healthy, actively learning, and embraced by loving families and communities.
 The Commission is further committed to coordinating and leveraging resources to fulfill its mission.